March of the Living: Documentaries and publications

-Late 2015 saw the release of Blind Love, a documentary film about six blind Israelis traveling to Poland with the help of their guide dogs on the March of the Living to learn about the Holocaust.
+in late 2015 Blind Love was released.
+A documentary film about six blind Israelis traveling to Poland with the help of their guide dogs on the March of the Living to learn about the Holocaust.
 The blind participants and their guide dogs marched from Auschwitz-Birkenau in memory of the victims of Nazi genocide and against prejudice, intolerance and hate.

 The film premiered during Holocaust Education Week in Toronto, with the co-sponsorship of the Toronto Jewish Film Festival.
 It was also broadcast on the CBC's Canadian speciality channel Documentary in late 2015 and then again in 2017 on Holocaust Remembrance Day, as well as in Israel on its main station Channel 10 (Israel) on the same day.
 The film also was broadcast on PBS in the United States.

 "Voices of Liberation" (2015) includes Holocaust survivors sharing their moments of liberation, 70 years later.
 The documentary premiered in Auschwitz-Birkenau on 'Yom HaShoah' (Holocaust Memorial Day), 16 April 2015, at the conclusion of the March of the Living.
 The film was directed by award-winning director Matthew Shoychet with music by Canadian composer Ryan Shore.
 Archival footage was provided by the Toronto Holocaust Museum, March of the Living and the USC Shoah Foundation.

 The film "Our Liberation: Stories of Holocaust Survivors Road to Freedom" was premiered on i24NEWS by International March of the Living and the March on International Holocaust Remembrance Day 2021.

 The movie depicts the emotional experiences of six Holocaust survivors as they return to the moment when Allied troops liberated the Nazi concentration camps, granting them the long-awaited freedom.

 Naomi Wise directed and produced the documentary.
 The film highlights the personal stories of Holocaust survivors who participated in the March of the Living.
 The survivors featured are Miriam Ziegler, Faigie Libman, Ernest Ehrmann, and Joe Mandel, as well as the late Robert Engel Z"L and Howard Kleinberg Z"L.

 "Witness: Passing the Torch of Holocaust Memory to New Generations", directed by Naomi Wise, premiered on i24 News on International Holocaust Survivors Day, on 24 June 2021.
 The event marked the first ever international Holocaust Survivor Day, honoring the resilience, courage and contributions of Holocaust Survivors.

 The film, shot on location on the March of the Living in Poland, draws on the most poignant moments captured between survivors and students since 1988.
 March of the Living Survivors featured in the film include Lillian Boraks-Nemetz, Judy Cohen, Max Eisen, Max Glauben, Bill Glied, Pinchas Gutter, Denise Hans, Anna Heilman, Mania Hudy, Max Iland, Howard Kleinberg, Nate Leipciger, Faigie Libman, Sol Nayman, Edward Mosberg, Irving Roth, Rena Schondorf, Albert Silwin, Stefania Sitbon, Sally Wasserman, Elie Wiesel, Helen Yurmas, Miriam Zacrojcyk, and Sidney Zoltak.